w3c/webextensions/proposals/hybrid_permissions.md

 });
 ```

-1. It should be possible to request permission that cannot be optional (like “devtools”).
+2. It should be possible to request permission that cannot be optional (like “devtools”).
 The request should be [performed from inside a user gesture](https://developer.chrome.com/docs/extensions/reference/api/permissions#:~:text=Permissions%20must%20be%20requested%20from%20inside%20a%20user%20gesture).
-See the official example - https://developer.chrome.com/docs/extensions/reference/api/permissions
+See the example from an official documentation - https://developer.chrome.com/docs/extensions/reference/api/permissions

 ### Behavior

-Hybrid permissions should be requested alongside install time “permissions” with the same UI for new installs.
+Hybrid permissions should be requested alongside install-time “permissions” with the same UI for new installs.

 For existing installs (extension update flow), nothing should be requested.
 However, the extension should be able check and request new permission on runtime.